GSA/centers-of-excellence/about/team.md

         bio: >-
           Danielle Gallant has over 5 years of public sector experience supporting high visibility, government-wide programs.
 At the CoE, Gallant serves as a User Experience and Content Designer.
 Gallant manages the CoE website, supports UX strategy for other digital products, and supports digital communication initiatives.
 Gallant engages with CoE experts and stakeholders to produce content and design that is innovative and meaningful.
         linkedin: daniellergallant
-      - name: David Warren
-        img: DavidWarren.jpg
-        center: Agreements Lead
-        bio: >-
-          David Warren has over 5 years of federal government experience.
-As the CoE Agreement Lead, Warren coordinates with partner agencies as well as GSA stakeholder groups to move agreements through GSA Interagency Agreement review processes.
-Warren also serves as the business operations lead for CoE finances and is responsible for budget projections, billing, and project cost tracking.
-Warren previously served on 18F’s business operations team where he supported management of the Federalist program and conducted financial analysis across several 18F programs.
-        linkedin: david-warren-8abb72103
       - name: Michelle McNellis
         img: MichelleMcNellis19.jpg
         center: Acquisitions Director